vimalkumarmdb/Vehicle-routing-scheduling-for-cross-docking-in-the-supply-chain/README.md

 # paper
 # PPT
 # python code
-# Author Idea
+# Idea
-One of the most important factors in implementing supply chain management is to efficiently control the physical flow of the supply chain.
-Due to its importance, many companies are trying to develop efficient methods to increase customer satisfaction and reduce costs.
-In various methods, cross-docking is considered a good method to reduce inventory and improve responsiveness to various customer demands.
-However, previous studies have dealt mostly with the conceptual advantages of cross-docking or actual issues from the strategic viewpoint.
-It is also necessary, however, to considering cross-docking from an operational viewpoint in order to find the optimal vehicle routing schedule.
-Thus, an integrated model considering both cross-docking and vehicle routing scheduling is treated in this study.
-Since this problem is known as NP-hard, a heuristic algorithm based on a tabu search algorithm is proposed.
-In the numerical example, our proposed algorithm found a good solution whose average percentage error was less than 5% within a reasonable amount of time.
+It is all about supply chain management. supply chain management is to efficiently control the physical flow of the supply chain, due to this importance we integrate two model cross-docking and vehicle routing schedule.
+We used a metaheuristic algorithm to find the optimal solution so that we can full fill the demand of the customer on the time.
+This is an NP-Hard problem.